Hokutan Horonai coal mine: Closure

-In the 70's the Horonai mine faced several mine accidents, and thus became unprofitable.
+In the 1970s, the Horonai mine faced several mine accidents, and thus became unprofitable.
 In November 1975, a gas explosion took 13 lives and caused an underground fire that had to be extinguished by pouring 4 billion liters of water into the mine.
 The extinguishing and subsequent repairs dragged on for two years and left the mine with a debt of 120 billion yen and on the verge of bankruptcy.

 As a final attempt, the parent company was in 1978 split into the departments of Horonai, Sorachi, Mayachi and Yubari.
 These subsidiaries were accumulating losses and the bank of the parent company, Mitsui, was no longer willing to cover these losses.
 Again, on November 27, 1977, another deadly gas explosion with more than 15 victims occurred in Horonai, and its financial situation worsened.
 As a result, the local government had to buy up its properties, such as the mining community and its facilities, in order to finance its closure.

-Adaptive Reuse
+Adaptive reuse

 Due to its difficult financial situation Hokutan could not even clean up its own properties.
 Ultimately, only the steel structures (excluding the Horonai shaft) have been erased, but the concrete structures remained standing in the landscape.
 The city of Mikasa built a railway museum on the access road to the mining site.
 However, this museum could not replace the income from the mining activities, and the city balanced on the verge of bankruptcy.
 These events forced the regional government of Sorachi to adjust its regeneration policy.
 So it proclaimed in 1998 the "Law for the Examination of Mining Heritage," (炭鉱の記憶調査事業, Tankō no Kioku Chōsa Jigyō) which supported the enhancement of regional material and immaterial heritage.
 In response to it, professor Hirotaka Yoshioka (吉岡宏高) promoted the valorisation of the mining heritage of Mikasa by organizing heritage walks at the site of the mine Horonai, which resulted in the establishment of the landscape park of the coal mine Horonai (幌内炭鉱景観公園, Horonai Tankō Keikan Kōen).